PADM - Public Administration

 PADM 702.
 Research Methods (3).

 Cross-listed as AGE 702.
 Acquaints students with applied public policy research methods.
 Emphasizes locating, collecting, appraising and using both primary and secondary sources of data of the type used in policy, planning and administrative research.
 Students must complete several short research projects.
-Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership when completed in conjunction with PADM 802.
+Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership.

 PADM 709.
 Urban Economics (3).

 Cross-listed as RE 709 and ECON 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 PADM 710.
 Public Sector Organizational Theory and Behavior (3).

 Cross-listed as POLS 710.
-Reviews the scope of the field of public administration, including a survey of key concepts and schools of thought underlying the field.
-Examines issues shaping the future development of the field.
+Reviews the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field.
+Identifies issues shaping the future development of the field.

 PADM 725.
 Public Management of Human Resources (3).